bio-miga/miga/manual/part1.md

 MiGA's ultimate goal is to provide a standardized set of tools for consistent genome-wide taxonomic analyses.
-For this reason, MiGA **does not** provide nor favors any one taxonomic database.
+For this reason, MiGA **does not** provide nor favor any one taxonomic database.
 This *authority-agnostic* approach allows us to focus on the underlying analyses, supporting as many schemas as possible.
-With this said, MiGA does support automated taxonomy annotation for some databases in EBI and NCBI linked to NCBI Taxonomy, and it does support some automated adjustments for the JGI schema (in particular for metagenomes).
+With that being said, MiGA does support automated taxonomy annotation for some databases in EBI and NCBI linked to NCBI Taxonomy, and it does support some automated adjustments for the JGI schema (in particular for metagenomes).
 Instead of forcing groups by external taxonomies that may have varying degrees